Understanding Gross Wages – Complete Guide

 Gross Wages

-It is the total amount an existing employee or worker earns during a pay period (hourly, weekly, daily, monthly, or annually) from their employer.
+Gross wages are the total amount an existing employee or worker earns during a pay period (hourly, weekly, daily, monthly, or annually) from their employer.
+However, gross wage DOES NOT include any tax or insurance package, like 401k, deductions.

-When an employee is appointed for a role, the employer pays a mutually agreed amount to the employee every month (usually) against their appointment.
+When an employee is appointed for a role, the employer pays a mutually agreed amount to the employee every month against their appointment.
+That amount is the salary.
 In many countries, organizations decide the package calculated on an annual basis.

 The package usually includes: